scuddi/scuddi/README.md

 I’m currently going through : **["The Odin Project"](https://www.theodinproject.com/)** as my aim is to become first a Frontend Web Developer with the perspective to be a Fullstack Web Developer

-👀 My general interests are in gaming, sports and technology
+My general interests/hobbies are in gaming, sports (🏋️, ⛹️‍♂️, ⚽) and technology

 ## Tech Stack 👨‍💻